danniyossef/cmirror/README.md

 # cmirror
-cmirror.exe is a windows command line פרםערשצ to mirror directories You can use it to back up your files, It was tested on windows 10, 11 for question or bug report write to yossefdanni@yahoo.com
+cmirror.exe is a windows command line program to mirror directories.
+You can use it to back up your files, It was tested on windows 10, 11 for question or bug report write to yossefdanni@yahoo.com
 usage: